-- 1.15.
+- 1.45.
 Where a company has disposed of an asset, we will net the cash proceeds off against totex from the year in which the proceeds occur.
-This applied to the following items: - Cash proceeds of sale (or market value of intra-group transfer) of operational assets. - Cash proceeds of sale of assets as scrap.
+This applied to the following items: - Cash proceeds of sale (or market value of intra-group transfer) of operational assets.